Lyssers/Arduino-Internet-LEDs/README.md

 # Control LEDs hooked up to an Arduino via the internet!

-Small little project with the design goal of making some LEDs controllable via the serial console using an Arduino, connecting it to another computer, writing a Python FastAPI to have endpoints to control that over the internet and writing a client app in react that I and guests could use to control the LEDs in my flat from their phones.
+A cute little hobby project with the design goal of making some LEDs controllable via the serial console using an Arduino, connecting it to another computer, writing a Python FastAPI to have endpoints to control that over the internet and writing a client app in react that I and guests could use to control the LEDs in my flat from their phones.

 ### The gist of it is